MikkLaur/validaator-backend/README.md

 /gradle.build
 ```
 #### Running the project
 The project is using gradle to pull in third-party libraries.
-It is also using Gradle to set up the database with needed tables and populate it with dummy data.
+It is also using gradle to set up the database with needed tables and populate it with dummy data.
-First the database tables must be created with ```$ gradle firstTimeSetup```.
+First the database tables must be created with ```$ ./gradlew firstTimeSetup```.
-Then the project is ready to be executed with ```$ gradle run```.
+Then the project is ready to be executed with ```$ ./gradlew run```.
 Once the application is running, the RESTful routes are open for HTTP requests on ```localhost:5432/```.

 #### Routes